 Selected Recent Publications

 - L. Cardelli, M. Tribastone, M. Tschaikowski, and A. Vandin.
-Comparing Chemical Reaction Networks: A Categorical and Algorithmic Perspective, LICS'16 (to appear).
+Comparing Chemical Reaction Networks: A Categorical and Algorithmic Perspective, LICS'16.

 - M. Tschaikowski and M. Tribastone.
-A computational approach to steady-state convergence of fluid limits for Coxian queuing networks with abandonment, Annals of Operations Research (to appear).
+A computational approach to steady-state convergence of fluid limits for Coxian queuing networks with abandonment, Annals of Operations Research.

 - E. Incerto, M. Tribastone, and C. Trubiani.
 Symbolic Performance Adaptation, SEAMS'16.